As the country pushes forward through the COVID-19 health crisis, business schools across the US find themselves facing some tough decisions.

 To address this, schools have adopted programs to track student progress and identify at-risk students.
 Schools can use this data to intervene and help students proactively, or simply to spur changes to admissions processes, deadline extensions, rolling admissions and more.
 These programs have been proven to prevent attrition and help students make it through their education.

 During this pandemic, when schools need every student they can get, there has never been a better time to address the issues facing students as they struggle to make it to commencement.

-Suitable can help provide a unified hub for student data that can undergird these powerful programs.
+Suitable's campus experience software can help provide a unified hub for student data that can undergird these powerful programs.
 Want to know more about how Suitable enhances student engagement and co-curricular activities outside the classroom?
 Talk with us today.